 However, you still might hear people make this claim.
 Some believe Irish Wolfhounds have a unique temperament compared to other members of the breed.

 Or that they simply act in a very unique way.

-But these claims have not been backed by science, and no links between the black coat of this breed and their temperament have been found.
+But these claims have not been backed by science, and no links between the coat of the black Irish Wolfhound and their temperament have been found.

 The idea may have even stemmed from superstition.
 So, if a breeder is making this claims, you may want to steer clear.

 Best case scenario, they are simply misinformed, which probably isn’t ideal since a good breeder should be an expert on the dogs they breed.

 Worst case, they’re just employing a marketing tactic to charge more and/or drum up more interest.